Abishethvarman/Object-Detection_Computer-vision/README.md

 My first image detection practice with the Tensorflow coco-ssd.
-This application is built with the help of [video](https://youtu.be/uTdUUpfA83s) this video initially.
+This application is built with the help of this [video](https://youtu.be/uTdUUpfA83s) initially.
 Later I have developed in my own flows.

 If you ant to run in your machine.